Ministry of Deliverance

 The current Bishop’s Advisor and team co-ordinator is :

 Canon Adrian Hughes

 Tel: 0191 252 1817

-The task of the advisor is to support you in your ministry.
+The task of the Advisor is to support you in your ministry.
 Initially we will simply listen and try to work out just what has been going on.
 What we do next depends very much on what has been happening.
 On some occasions we will simply offer advice to you on how to proceed.
 In other instances, and always when requested by you, a member of the team will arrange to visit in person.
-Occasionally one visit might suffice, but is more usual for there to be ongoing contact for some time.
+Occasionally one visit might suffice, but it is more usual for there to be ongoing contact for some time.
 Occasionally, and especially when there is no connection with the church, referrals are made directly to the team.

 Further information / reading

 The Church of England’s Report entitled, ‘A Time to Heal’ has a chapter devoted to the ministry of Deliverance and this is an excellent introduction.
 It clearly sets this ministry within the wider ministry of healing in the church.

 For those who want to read further, the standard current text remains ‘Deliverance’ (2nd edition) which is edited by Michael Perry (formerly the Bishop’s Adviser in the Durham Diocese) and published by SPCK.

 The Churches’ Fellowship for Psychical and Spiritual Studies has produced an excellent leaflet for those who experience such phenomenon.
 Entitled, ‘Deliver us from Evil’ and available either from the Bishop’s Adviser or directly from the organisation: